What is Hope Harbor?

 With 24/7 care, our home has room for six girls to live for 12-15 months, with the average program duration of 1 year.
 Residents progress through five phases of restoration, participate in individual, group and family counseling, attend on-site school five days a week/year round, learn life skills including domestic responsibilities, financial management, and physical recreation, and participate in spiritual growth initiatives to cultivate a relationship with Jesus Christ.

-We are not a take-down facility, a lock-up facility, kid jail, being "sent away," court-ordered (except in rare circumstance), emergency placement, a quick fix, or punishment.
+We are not a take-down or restraint facility, a lock-up facility, kid jail, being "sent away," emergency placement, a quick fix, or punishment.
 We are a safe, voluntary, long-term program designed to teach teens who they are in Christ, to promote lasting healing they will lean on for years to come.

 Do I have to be a Christian to enroll in Hope Harbor?